Fiordland Marine Regional Pathway Management Plan

 With its breathtaking scenery and pristine waters, Fiordland is one of New Zealand's most unique and nationally significant areas - ecologically and economically.
 It is vital we protect it.

-If you are heading into the waters of Fiordland, please be aware a Controlled Area notice has been issued for an area of Breaksea Sound to prevent further spread of the Asian seaweed Undaria pinnatifida (Undaria).
-You may still access the area, however there are some restrictions in place for mooring, equipment and anchoring.
+If you are heading into the waters of Fiordland, please be aware of rules in place to prevent further spread of the Asian seaweed Undaria pinnatifida (Undaria).
+You may still access the area, however there are some requirements when leaving 'exemption areas'.

 One of the biggest risks to this area is the impact of marine pests, such as Undaria or Mediterranean Fanworm, establishing.

 The Fiordland Marine Regional Pathway Management Plan is the first of its kind in New Zealand and is a huge step towards protecting and securing the future of this precious area.

 The Plan aims to greatly reduce the risk of marine pests being carried in on local and visiting vessels.